delucks/colorman/README.md

 ## Dependencies

 * PIL, the python image library.
 Ususally this can be gotten by `pip install Pillow`
-* python2-requests, if you want to use the dotshare.it functionality
 * dmenu, if you want to use the 'colorselect' functionality

 ## Setup